 This beast has two separate power transformers – serious in a mid-range integrated amp, and almost unheard of now.
 And let’s not forget something I tell customers all the time: there is nothing new in amplification.
-No new inventions have furthered the field and you can buy something like this with great confidence, though like this one, it’s likely to need a decent service and maybe even a few new parts.
+No new inventions have furthered the field and you can buy something like this with great confidence, though it’s likely to need service and probably an overhaul at this age.

 Parts Replacement & Corrosive Glue

-A large part of the restoration involved replacing aged electrolytic capacitors and removing the Sansui corrosive glue from each circuit board.
-I worked on one board at a time, meticulously cleaning them, removing the old caps, cleaning away the corrosive glue, replacing any affected parts, installing new capacitors and flux cleaning.
+A large part of this restoration involved replacing aged electrolytic capacitors and removing the Sansui corrosive polychloroprene glue.
+Working on one board at a time, I meticulously clean, removing old capacitors and corrosive glue, replace affected parts, install new capacitors and then flux-level and clean.

 I installed a new protection relay for this AU-717 as it was faulty in this example.
 I also spent some time cleaning front panel potentiometers, trimmers and adjusting quiescent current and DC symmetry in the output modules.